 “During cooking, both moisture and fat content decrease within the meat.
-On average, 4 ounces of lean raw ground beef becomes 3 ounces (about 85 grams) of cooked meat.
+On average, 4 ounces of lean raw ground beef becomes 3 ounces (about 85 grams) of cooked meat,” Dr. Garden-Robinson said.

 “Regardless of the type of ground beef, defrost it in the refrigerator and clean all work surfaces and utensils that come in contact with meat – either raw or cooked.
-Finally, be sure to cook beef to an internal temperature of 160F and until the juices run clear.”
+Finally, be sure to cook beef to an internal temperature of 160F and until the juices run clear,” she said.

 “4815” by Bob Peters is licensed under CC BY 2.0